-Death in Paradise might not have returned for its upcoming tenth series just yet, but we can still look back on the good old days when it was on our screens, right?
+Death in Paradise might not be returning for a new series until early 2022, but we can still look back on the good old days when it was on our screens, right?

 Sophie starred in season one of the popular series

 Sophie has starred in a series of television roles, and is perhaps best known for her role as Big Suze in Peep Show.
 She has also appeared in Sanditon and is due to star in the next series of the JK Rowling Strike adaptation, Strike: Lethal White.

 MORE: Death in Paradise star Ralf Little announces new family member - see video!